 We believe very strongly that education must be engaging for the pupils, and we offer many opportunities for enrichment through visits and visitors, special days, special weeks (eg art week, environmental week, global week) and additional sporting, musical and arts activities.

-All our pupils take part in weekly philosophy lessons.
+All our pupils take part in regular philosophy lessons.
 Using stories and other starting points such as music or art, children learn how to discuss and debate the ‘big’ issues in life.
-This programme encourages the development of higher order thinking skills, problem solving and enhanced literacry skills.
+This programme encourages the development of higher order thinking skills, problem solving and enhanced literacy skills.

 Younger children take part in weekly ‘Forest Schools’ activities in ‘Happy Wood’, our woodland area named by the children, and all children take part in well-planned outdoor activities.
 Older children take part in 'Forest Schools' sessions in blocks of 6 weeks, twice a year.
 We also offer a wide range of out-of-hours activities to develop other interests.